Late delay as Pacific trade talks near landmark deal

 It was still unclear how that set of standards would influence pricing for future drugs.
 It was also unclear if other delegations, including Peru and Chile, would endorse the proposal.

 Separately, the United States and Japan had reached agreement in principle on trade in autos and auto parts in talks that also included Canada and Mexico.
-That agreement is expected to give U.S. automakers, led by General Motors and Ford, extended tariff protection against low-cost pickup truck imports from Asia, people briefed on the talks have said.
+That agreement is expected to give U.S. automakers, led by General Motors (GM.N) and Ford (F.N), extended tariff protection against low-cost pickup truck imports from Asia, people briefed on the talks have said.

-But it would also give Japan’s auto industry, led by Toyota Motor, a freer hand to source parts from Asia, including from plants outside the TPP-zone like China, on vehicles sold in North America.
+But it would also give Japan’s auto industry, led by Toyota Motor (7203.T), a freer hand to source parts from Asia, including from plants outside the TPP-zone like China, on vehicles sold in North America.

 A "rule of origin" would stipulate that only 45 percent of a vehicle would have to be sourced from within the TPP, down from the equivalent ratio of 62.5 percent under NAFTA, officials have said.